viecili/mow-devspaces/README.md

 - **Workshop Instructions**
     - on Azure (ARO): https://rh-anz-aro-workshop.github.io/anzaroworkshop/
     - on AWS (ROSA):
+- Set up free GitHub Account if you dont have one already: https://github.com/join

 ## How to run the Terminal
 - Click the menu `Terminal > New Terminal`